Comparing insurance for golf holidays

 Will a standard travel insurance policy cover me to play golf?

-It might.
-The level of golf cover offered in a standard travel insurance policy will be outlined in your documents.
+The level of golf cover offered in a standard travel insurance policy will be outlined in your documents and it’s important to give you a peace of mind when it comes to transporting your golf clubs.

 If you’re in doubt that what you’re being offered will cover you for golf, then you could shop around for a specialist golf travel insurance policy from another provider, as this will have extra cover especially designed for golfers.